Social anxiety is no fun but there is hope. There are things you can do to get you through social situations, like:

 ✔️don’t overshare or monopolize the conversation.

 Meditation has a noise-canceling effect on our inner critic.
-In fact, it arguably works so well, meditation can often turn your inner critic into an ally over time.
-Meditating for as little as 2 to 5 minutes a day or every time you feel overwhelmed can yield significant changes in your attitude.
+In fact, it arguably works so well, that meditation can turn your inner critic into an ally over time.
+Meditating for as little as 2-5 minutes a day, or every time you feel overwhelmed, can yield significant changes in your mood and thought patterns.

 As with all habits, it’s a consistent practice that’s going to transform you.
-A meditation practice will help you stay out of your head and be more present in social situations.
+A consistent meditation practice will help you stay out of your head, and allow you to be more present in social situations.

 3. Think well of others.